 San Antonio is located right at the southern edge of the Texas Hill Country.
-It's location makes it a wonderful destination for outdoor activities.
-Within the city limits, there are a variety of outdoor recreation opportunities, including golfing, fishing, boating, jogging and hiking.
-Within a relatively short drive of the city, visitors to San Antonio can also enjoy such iconic Texas outdoor activities as hiking Enchanted Rock, swimming at Garner State Park and floating the Guadalupe River in New Braunfels.
+Its location makes it a wonderful destination for outdoor activities.
+Within the city limits, there are a variety of outdoor recreation opportunities, including golfing, fishing, boating, jogging, and hiking.

 Take an Underground Hike

-Fish and Boat on Lake Braunig
+Fishing and Boating on Lake Braunig

 Hang Out at Lake Calaveras

-Located just outside of San Antonio, Lake Calaveras has become a favorite destination for fishermen and water sport enthusiasts.
-The lake also boasts plenty of shoreside amenities such as picnic and camping areas, as well as a fishing pier—everything you need for a great 'day at the lake.'Continue to 5 of 8 below.
+Located just outside of San Antonio, Lake Calaveras has become a favorite destination for fishing and water sport enthusiasts.
+The lake also boasts plenty of shoreside amenities such as picnic and camping areas, as well as a fishing pier—everything you need for a great 'day at the lake.'

 Explore Cascade Caverns

-Open to the public in various forms since 1932, Cascade Caverns is a natural cavern just outside Boerne in the Texas Hill County.
-In 1984, a Texas Historical Marker was dedicated to Cascade Caverns, one of Texas' top natural attractions.
+Open to the public in various forms since 1932; Cascade Caverns is a natural cavern just outside Boerne in the Texas Hill County.
+In 1984, a Texas Historical Marker was dedicated to Cascade Caverns, as one of Texas' top natural attractions.

 The very spot where "floating the Guad" was invented, New Braunfels offers excellent access to Texas' famed Guadalupe River.
 Float tubing, kayaking, swimming, and fishing are just a few of the recreational opportunities available on this stretch of the Guadalupe.
 Although not technically in San Antonio, New Braunfels is a short 30-minute drive away.

 Located on the Frio River in Concan (a little over an hour from San Antonio), Garner State Park is one of Texas' most popular summer getaways.
 Whether it's swimming, fishing, paddling, or tubing, most visitors to Garner find a way to get on or in the water.
-However, there are also "dry" activities such as miniature golf, birding, nature trails, hiking and more.
+However, there are also "dry" activities such as miniature golf, birding, nature trails, hiking, and more.